Hrisi/tree-species-classification/README.md

   -- Maximum number of iterations: 300<br/>
 - Training epochs: 300

 The best model was chosen based on the performance on the validation set.
-The best model was obtained during epoch 269.
+The best model was obtained during epoch 269 and can be downloaded [here](https://drive.google.com/drive/folders/1IerzNdCGu_je6xfxpC_H4IGv96C_zs73?usp=sharing).

 Metrics computed on the validation set:
 | Overall accuracy | Precision | Recall | F1-score |